scipy-conference/scipy_proceedings/papers/ido_michael/index.rst

 If you already have a python project in a single notebook, you can use our tool `Soorgeon <https://github.com/ploomber/soorgeon>`__ to automatically refactor it into a `Ploomber <https://github.com/ploomber/ploomber>`__ pipeline.
-Soorgeon statically analyze your code, clean up unnecessary imports, and makes sure your monolithic notebook is broken down into smaller components.
+Soorgeon statically analyzes your code, cleans up unnecessary imports, and makes sure your monolithic notebook is broken down into smaller components.
-It does that by scanning the markdown in the notebook and analyzing the headers, each H2 header in our example is marking a new self-contained task.
-In addition, it can transform a notebook to a single-task pipeline and then the user can split it into smaller tasks the way they see fit.
+It does that by scanning the markdown in the notebook and analyzing the headers;
+each H2 header in our example is marking a new self-contained task.
+In addition, it can transform a notebook to a single-task pipeline and then the user can split it into smaller tasks as they see fit.

 To refactor the notebook, we use the ``soorgeon refactor`` command: